A Bunbury Mathematician

 We expected children to practise times tables each week from Year 1 (x1,x2,x5,x10) to Year 6 (up to x12).
 Teacher's will regulalry assess the children's knowledge of times tables and their ability to apply this knowledge flexilbly (and the inverse).

-Mathletics is an online resource purchased by school to allow the children to access up to date maths activities to support their learning at home.
-Parents can access the portal via their child's password to support their learning using the most up to date methods.
+My Maths is an online resource purchased by school to allow the children to access up to date maths activities to support their learning at home.
+Parents can access activities set by the class teacher via their child's password to support their learning using the most up to date methods.